linux-kdevops/kdevops-history/docs/testing-with-loopback.md

 needed on the loop block driver.
-Before this users of loopback block devices only had the option to choose between really bad performance using O_SYNC to make it as though each write(2) was followed by a call to fsync(2), or not do this and risk loosing data when using loopback block devices.
+Before this users of loopback block devices only had the option to choose between really bad performance using O_SYNC to make it as though each write(2) was followed by a call to fsync(2), or not do this and risk losing data when using loopback block devices.
 On the v4.4 kernel support was added to use an ioctl to enable O_DIRECT on loopback drives given that it isn't easy to pass a file descriptor opened as O_DIRECT, the new ioctl is LOOP_SET_DIRECT_IO.
 This can be used to bypass the cache completely, when